Par Petroleum (PARR) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Par Petroleum as it approaches its next earnings report date.
+Investors will be hoping for strength from Par Petroleum as it approaches its next earnings release.
 In that report, analysts expect Par Petroleum to post earnings of $1.73 per share.
 This would mark year-over-year growth of 886.36%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.84 billion, up 42.47% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.84 billion, up 42.47% from the prior-year quarter.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 66.22% higher.
-Par Petroleum is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 66.22% higher.
+Par Petroleum is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Par Petroleum has a Forward P/E ratio of 4.2 right now.
-Its industry sports an average Forward P/E of 8.37, so we one might conclude that Par Petroleum is trading at a discount comparatively.
+Looking at its valuation, Par Petroleum is holding a Forward P/E ratio of 4.17.
+For comparison, its industry has an average Forward P/E of 8.45, which means Par Petroleum is trading at a discount to the group.

 Zacks Names "Single Best Pick to Double"